The climate crisis is also a crisis of basic and human rights. Support the climate lawsuit on its way to the European Court of Human Rights.

 We cannot say when we will receive an answer from the ECtHR, but we will keep you updated here and on our social media.

-Read the Appendix →
+Read an excerpt of the lawsuit →

 Our crowdfunding starts